Composite System

 convenience :)

-For example, this is the simplest projection that will automatically create a GeoTIFF image (for later use in other software) of the proper size and projected
+For example, this is the simplest projection that will automatically create a GeoTIFF image (for later use in other software) of the proper size and projected using the equirectangular projection:

 "Composite Name": {